Azure Synapse Writer

 |

-Mode | String | MERGE | With the default value of MERGE, inserts and deletes in the source are handled as inserts and deletes in the target.
+Mode | String | MERGE | With the default value of MERGE, inserts and deletes in the source are handled as inserts and deletes in the target (as detailed in the notes for Merge API).
+Set to APPENDONLY to handle all operations as inserts.
 With this setting:

 |

-Optimized Merge | Boolan | False | Not supported when CDDL Action is Process.
-Set to True only when Mode is MERGE and the target's input stream is the output of an HP NonStop reader, MySQL Reader, or Oracle Reader source and the source events will include partial records.
-For example, with Oracle Reader, when supplemental logging has not been enabled for all columns, partial records are sent for updates.
-When the source events will always include full records, leave this set to false.
-Set to True also when the source is Oracle Reader and the source table includes BLOB or CLOB columns |
+Optimized Merge | Boolan | False | Not supported when Merge API is STRIIM_MERGE.
+Set to True only when Mode is MERGE and the target's input stream is the output of an HP NonStop reader, or Oracle Reader source and the source events will include partial records.
+For HP NonStop, “partial records” means Set to True also when the source is Oracle Reader and the source table includes BLOB or CLOB columns When Optimized Merge is True, CDDL CREATE statements will cause the application to halt. |

-Parallel Threads | Integer | See Creating multiple writer instances.
+Parallel Threads | Integer | See Creating multiple writer instances (parallel threads).
 Not supported when Mode is MERGE. | |

 Password | encrypted password | The password for the specified user.
 See Encrypted passwords. | |